rael-g/Piece/README.md

 ## 🚀 Overview

 The Piece Engine is a next-generation game development platform designed for flexibility, performance, and extensibility.
-Inspired by the Modular Component Architecture philosophy, every component of the engine, from rendering backends to Piece.Framework (C#) gameplay systems, is designed to be a swappable and extendable unit.
+Inspired by the Modular Component Architecture philosophy, every component of the engine, from rendering implementations to Piece.Framework (C#) gameplay systems, is designed to be a swappable and extendable unit.
 This allows developers to fine-tune the engine to their specific needs, integrating preferred technologies and custom solutions with ease.

 Built with a hybrid C++ and C# architecture, the Piece Engine leverages the performance of native code for its core systems, which are orchestrated and configured by a powerful and approachable C# framework.
-Crucially, C++ backends (like rendering or windowing) are compiled on-demand from source via `MSBuild.targets` within C# NuGet packages, ensuring platform-native compatibility and seamless integration through .NET Dependency Injection.
+Crucially, C++ low-level implementations (like rendering or windowing) are compiled on-demand from source via `MSBuild.targets` within C# NuGet packages, ensuring platform-native compatibility and seamless integration through .NET Dependency Injection.

 ## ✨ Key Features

 *   **Hybrid Language Architecture:** Combines performance-critical C++ (for low-level and Piece.Core layers) with a rich C# framework (for Piece.Framework (C#) game logic and editor tooling).
 *   **Multi-Layered Design:** A clear separation of concerns across Low-Level (C++), Piece.Core (C++), Piece.Framework (C#), and Editor (C#) layers.
 *   **Ultimate Modularity & Extensibility:**
-    *   **Source-Compiled C++ Backends:** C++ low-level backends (rendering, windowing, physics) are provided as source code within C# NuGet packages.
+    *   **Source-Compiled C++ Low-Level Implementations:** C++ low-level implementations (rendering, windowing, physics) are provided as source code within C# NuGet packages.
 They are compiled on-demand via MSBuild.targets for the target platform, ensuring native performance and maximum compatibility.
-    *   **.NET Dependency Injection:** Extensible C# framework for custom components and services, orchestrating the integration of C++ backends.
+    *   **.NET Dependency Injection:** Extensible C# framework for custom components and services, orchestrating the integration of C++ low-level implementations.
     *   **Multi-language Scripting:** Support for various scripting languages via "Bridge Components."
 *   **IDE & Platform Agnostic:** Develop on Windows, Linux, or macOS using your preferred IDE (Visual Studio, VSCode, Vim, etc.).
 *   **Example-Driven Development (EDD):** A guided development workflow that ensures functionality is tied to concrete, executable examples.